 How would you describe your style?

-My photographs are usually light, sweet, and emotional with a focus on personalities.
+My photographs are usually light, sweet, and emotional with a focus on personalities and connection.
 I have degrees in Literature and Film Production, which influence how I look at things and shape both storytelling and composition in my photography.
 I’m also a documentary filmmaker and my love of documentaries leads to an emphasis on capturing candid and genuine moments and images.
 I love nature and small celebrations, and specialize in destination elopements and intimate weddings throughout Southern California and beyond.

 Do you shoot with film or digital?